Olajide Aluko: Early life and education

-On completing his Undergraduate degree, he travelled to London to further his studies at the prestigious London School of Economics, University of London where he graduated with a Masters degree in Economics (Msc.
-Econs) in 1966, and went on to complete his Doctorate degree (Ph.D) in International Relations and upon returning to Nigeria, he was awarded a Professor of International relations at the age of 35 years in 1977, becoming the first Professor of International Relations in Sub-Sahara Africa.
+On completing his degree, he travelled to London to further his studies at the London School of Economics, University of London where he graduated with a master's degree in economics (Msc.
+Econs) in 1966, and went on to complete his doctorate (Ph.D) in international relations and upon returning to Nigeria, he was awarded a professor of international relations at the age of 35 years in 1977, becoming the first professor of international relations in Sub-Saharan Africa.

 Views and works

 Olajide Aluko mostly favoured Hans Morgenthau's view of realistic foreign policy in his studies of Nigeria and Africa's foreign policy.
 In some of his early writings during the oil boom era of the 1970s, he leaned towards the viewpoint of a strong and powerful Nigerian nation, where the potential benefits of the country's natural resources such as oil and agro-commodities could be utilized to generate internal economic strength.
 The corollary to this would be the nation maximizing its strength in regional and international politics and devising its policies based on its internal economic, political, and social interests.
 However, with the fall in oil price, the illusion of a powerful Nigeria or stable foreign policy was shattered by the early 1980s.
 Professor Aluko later often argued against Nigeria's march towards grandeur in foreign policy.
 He believed it would transfer national resources and energy towards regionalisation when Nigeria was still mired in poverty and had little economic and political stability to earn respect among other nations.